Uber rival Grab finally fills its CTO-sized hole with former Googler

 Microsoft finally kills off the Kinect, but the tech will live on in other devices

-Grab, Uber’s chief rival in Southeast Asia, finally has a new CTO more than two years after its previously one departed.
+Grab, Uber’s chief rival in Southeast Asia, finally has a new CTO more than two years after its previous one departed.

 Today the company introduced Theo Vassilakis, a former Googler who also spent time with Microsoft, as its second ever CTO.
 There were high hopes for the first, Wei Zhu, who helped create Connect with Facebook, but he left in 2015 after just a year and later sued over alleged unpaid earnings.